Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 19th; *Weight:* 3 lb.

+### Rogue's Dice
-**Rogue's Dice:** This pair of cubes appears much like any other pair of typical (6-sided) dice.
+This pair of cubes appears much like any other pair of typical (6-sided) dice.
 A character with a pair of *rogue's dice* who wishes to roll them must announce that he or she is rolling the dice (accidental rolls have no effect).
 Rolling the dice is a standard